ICAMS/python-ace/docs/pacemaker/quickstart.md

 pace_collect -wd path/to/my_dft_calculation --free-atom-energy auto
 ```
 Both commands will scan through all folders and subfolders and collect DFT free energies (that are force-consistent) and forces
 and make a single atom corrections.
-Resulting dataset will be stored into `collected.pckl.gzip` file.
+Resulting dataset will be stored into `collected.pkl.gz` file.

 If you need more flexibility for DFT dataset manipulation,
 please check [Manual fitting dataset preparation](#manual_fitting_dataset_preparation).